Jumper (Third Eye Blind song): Recording and mixing

 Speaking on the recording of "Jumper", Jenkins commented: "I was looking for a real thud in the drums… I wanted a thickness in midrange, so we put the drums in a smaller room and opened the doors so it had a sense of breathing.
 For 'Jumper,' I gave Brad — who uses these big sticks — I gave him some small sticks, and put the riser in the middle of the room and did it with no reverb, like a Beatles thing."
 Eric Valentine was responsible for the mixing of the track, which was made at The Site, H.O.S, and Toast Studios.
 Ted Jensen mastered the track at Sterling Sound Studios in New York City.

 Composition

 "Jumper" is an alternative rock and acoustic power pop song.
 According to the sheet music published at Musicnotes.com by Alfred Publishing, the song is written in the key of C major and is set in time signature of common time with a tempo of 88 beats per minute.
-Jenkin's vocal range spans one octave, from C4 to A5.
+Jenkins' vocal range spans one octave, from C4 to A5.

 Critical reception

 Justin Joffe of Observer referred to the song as a "catchy acoustic jangle" that addresses suicide.
-Mark Jenkins of The Washington Post believed the song's lyrical content of "potential suicide" tread familiar territory.
+Mark Jenkins of The Washington Post believed the song's lyrical content of "potential suicide" treaded familiar territory.